hoangsonww/Brewed-Bliss-Coffee-Website/README.md

 ## Accessibility Considerations

-- **Alt Text on Images**: Each image includes alt text for visually impaired users.
+- **Alt Text on All Images**: Each image includes alt text for visually impaired users.
-- **Color Contrast**: Colors were chosen to meet WCAG standards for contrast, ensuring readability.
+- **Color Contrast**: Colors were chosen to meet WCAG standards (with all colors meeting at least the AA requirement) for contrast to ensure their readability.
-- **Keyboard Accessibility**: Navigation and interactive elements can be accessed via keyboard input.
+- **Keyboard Accessibility**: All navigation and interactive elements can be accessed via keyboard input as well.

 ## A Note on Images